Fixture vs Personal Property: What Stays or Goes?

-One of the most common closing day surprises is when a buyer expects something to stay and the seller expects to take it.
+One of the most common closing day surprises is when a buyer expects something to stay, and the seller expects to take it.
 That confusion almost always comes back to one question: is it a fixture or personal property?

 This guide explains how fixtures are treated in a home sale, how personal property is handled, and how to prevent disagreements by writing clear terms into the contract.